Hosting and bandwidth provided by MacAce.net.

 The "Early 2013" Retina Display MacBook Pro line also provides a modest performance boost over the earlier Retina Display MacBook Pro models replaced or supplemented.
 Nevertheless, any additional speed always is welcomed by those who place emphasis on performance.
 For those who place more importance on price, older Retina Display MacBook Pro models remain well worth consideration, too.

-In the US, site sponsor PowerMax has new and used configurations of the MacBook Pro models available free of sales tax.
-MegaMacs has inexpensive used MacBook Pro models.
-OWC sells SSD upgrades that improve performance -- both for the traditional and Retina Display MacBook Pro lines -- at affordable prices.
+In the US, site sponsor PowerMax has a huge supply of used MacBook Pro models (as well as new ones) available free of sales tax.
+OHS and MegaMacs also have a selection of used MacBook Pro notebooks at affordable prices.